 Several studies show that subjects at risk for T2D who adhered to a plant-based vegan diet for several weeks saw significantly reduced hemoglobin A1C levels, a measure of average blood sugar over time (Barnard et al., 2009; Barnard et al., 2006; McMacken and Shah, 2017; Rinaldi et al., 2016).
-Moreover, several of these studies reveal that a vegan diet is more effective in reducing risk for T2D than conventional dietary recommendations for diabetes management.
+Moreover, several of these studies reveal that a vegan diet is more effective in reducing the risk for T2D than current dietary recommendations for diabetes management.

 LDL, HDL, and Total Cholesterol